tallman5/steamroller/README.md

 Yes, there's some ringing.
 I had done a manual ringing tower before the Galileo (along with pressure advance, etc.).
 I did not recalibrate or clear the settings before the Steamroller.

+## Known Issues
+1. The cable chain mount could be thicker.
+The heat set inserts and screws protrude through the bottom.
+1. No cable cover... yet.
+Maybe the Galileo one works with a longer screw through the motor mounting?

 ## Enjoy!
 If you implement it, share it for others!